The Descendents of Don Martin de Veramendi

 He was elected justice of the peace for Bexar County on August 15, 1839, and he served in the House of Representatives of the Seventh Congress from Bexar County in 1842.
 He was elected district clerk of Bexar County on February 3, 1845, and held this office until at least January 1846.
 In March of 1845 Garza sold two leagues of land on the Comal River, known as the Comal tract, to Prince Carl of Solms-Braunfels, for the intended resettlement of German immigrants.
 Garza died three years later in San Antonio.

-Marriage Notes for MARIA-JOSEFA-DE-LA-CONCEPCION VERAMENDI-NAVARRO and JOSE-RAFAEL-CALIXTO DE-LA-GARZA-RIVAS:
+Marriage Notes for MARIA-JOSEFA-DE-LA-CONCEPCION VERAMENDI-NAVARRO and JOSE-RAFAEL-CALIXTO DE-LA-GARZA-R

 v.
 JUAN-MARTIN VERAMENDI-NAVARRO, b.
 1823.